geekuillaume/node-audioworklet/README.md

 # Node Audioworklet

 Node Audioworklet is a NodeJS lib exposing a set of function to output audio on an audio card.
 It's close to the AudioWorklet interface of WebAudio.
-It uses [libsoundio](http://libsound.io/) to support a wide variety of OS and configuration: Linux (native ALSA, JACK, PulseAudio), Macintosh OS X (CoreAudio and JACK), and Windows (WASAPI).
+It uses [cubeb](https://github.com/kinetiknz/cubeb) to support a wide variety of OS and configuration ([details](https://github.com/kinetiknz/cubeb/wiki/Backend-Support)).
 It only handle raw PCM frames that should be set into a Buffer for every frame.
 You can set the buffer size to precisely time the sound you are emitting.

 AudioWorklet also can use another file started in a [NodeJS Worker Thread](https://nodejs.org/api/worker_threads.html) as the process function to isolate the thread and better manage the memory to prevent stop-the-world Garbage Collection from stopping the thread and cause audio artifacts.
 You need Node v10 or higher to use this feature.